-The two-story Clark Center overlooks a broad three-tiered pool, designed by Tadao Ando Architect & Associates
+The Clark Center overlooks a broad three-tiered pool, designed by Tadao Ando Architect & Associates

 and landscape architecture firm Reed Hilderbrand